 - Engine lacks character

-The Porsche Boxster has now been around for over 20 years – when it was launched the Porsche 911 was the only model it shared showrooms with.
-Times have changed, and the famous German marque now sells more Macan, Cayenne and Panamera SUVs and saloons than it does sports cars.
+The Porsche Boxster has now been around for more than 25 years – when it was launched the Porsche 911 was the only model it shared showrooms with.
+Times have changed, and the famous German marque now sells more Macan, Cayenne, Panamera and Taycan SUVs and saloons than it does sports cars.

-The Boxster's place in the world has changed, too: the latest car is distanced from the 911 by its small, turbocharged four-cylinder engines in all but the top versions.
-This change brought about a new name – 718 Boxster – which references Porsche's four-cylinder racing cars of the ‘50s and ‘60s.
+The Boxster's place in the world has changed, too: the current car is distanced from the 911 by its small, turbocharged four-cylinder engines in all but the top versions.
+This change brought about a new name – 718 Boxster – which references Porsche's four-cylinder racing cars of the fifties and sixties.
 That racing heritage comes in handy, because while open-topped sports cars are a dying breed, the Boxster still faces competition from cars as diverse as the Audi TT Roadster, BMW Z4, Mazda MX-5 and Morgan Plus Four, while the hard-top Porsche Cayman fends off coupe rivals such as the BMW M2, Lotus Emira, and Alpine A110.